 Craig also was a deadly shot with a padlock.
 One time one of his chain gang prisoners, after a long day of swinging a pick on city streets, returned to the jail determined never to do such hard labor ever again.
 The prisoner threw a blanket over guard Craig and bolted for the stairs and freedom.
 Craig quickly threw off the blanket, picked up a padlock with his left hand, aimed, threw, and hit the fleeing prisoner in the back of the head, stunning him.
 Craig drew his pistol and recaptured the prisoner.

-Clips from the 1907 Telegram detail two arrests made by Craig.
+Clip from the 1907 Telegram details an arrest made by Craig.

 Craig’s $35 ($815 today) paycheck from 1914.
 Check shows the 1893 city hall.
 (Craig family photo.)